 How much are tickets and where can I buy them?

-Weekend tickets include two nights camping (Friday & Saturday).
-Saturday tickets include one nights camping.
+All tickets include free standard camping for 1, 2 or 3 nights.
 Pricing and further ticket info can be found here.

 Can I pay for my ticket in instalments?